Q: When is the Girls Lacrosse season?

 Q: When are practices?

-Practices will begin the week of Feb.
-21 and schedules will depend on field availability.
+Practices will begin the during the last week of February or first week of March.
+Schedules will depend on field availability.

 Practice schedules and locations are generally set on a monthly basis due to field availability.
 Once fields are locked in at the league level and often change during the season due to field availability (grass fields are frequently subject to closure due to poor surface conditions, i.e. water saturation levels).
-A typical practice is 1.5-2 hours.
-Prior to daylight savings time practices may be shortened at the coaches discretion.
+Prior to daylight savings time practices may be shortened at the coach's discretion and based on the access to fields with lights.

 Flexibility is key with practice schedules due to changing field conditions in the Spring.
 Please keep this in mind when registering for Lacrosse and scheduling other activities for your LAX player.